godotengine/godot-docs/classes/class_canvasitem.rst

 Draws a dashed line from a 2D point to another, with a given color and width.
 The ``from`` and ``to`` positions are defined in local space.
 See also :ref:`draw_line()<class_CanvasItem_method_draw_line>`, :ref:`draw_multiline()<class_CanvasItem_method_draw_multiline>`, and :ref:`draw_polyline()<class_CanvasItem_method_draw_polyline>`.

-If ``width`` is negative, then a two-point primitives will be drawn instead of a four-point ones.
+If ``width`` is negative, then two-point primitives will be drawn instead of four-point ones.
 This means that when the CanvasItem is scaled, the line parts will remain thin.
 If this behavior is not desired, then pass a positive ``width`` like ``1.0``.

 \ ``dash`` is the length of each dash in pixels, with the gap between each dash being the same length.
 If ``aligned`` is ``true``, the length of the first and last dashes may be shortened or lengthened to allow the line to begin and end at the precise points defined by ``from`` and ``to``.
 Both ends are always symmetrical when ``aligned`` is ``true``.
 If ``aligned`` is ``false``, all dashes will have the same length, but the line may appear incomplete at the end due to the dash length not dividing evenly into the line length.
 Only full dashes are drawn when ``aligned`` is ``false``.